matiaasgal/matiaasgal/README.md

 ### My main tech stack is:

-* React, Expressjs and SQL for web development
+* React, ExpressJS and SQL for web development

 * C++ for complex algorithm